Light-based electron aberration corrector: Results

-Figure~\ref{Figure1} illustrates the experimental setup of a light-based electron aberration corrector (a detailed description of individual parts of the setup can be found in Supplementary Materials A).
-Figure~\ref{Figure1}A shows the point-projection microscopy of the optical standing wave measured with an aberrated electron beam.
-The standing wave results from an interference of two counter-propagating pulsed Gaussian beams (not shown in Figure~\ref{Figure1} for clarity), which can be approximated as plane waves near the focus.
+Figure~\ref{Figure1} illustrates the experimental setup of a light-based electron aberration corrector (a detailed description of individual parts of the setup can be found in the Methods section and Extended Data Fig. 1).
+Figure~\ref{Figure1}a shows the point-projection microscopy of the optical standing wave measured with an aberrated electron beam.
+The standing wave results from an interference of two counter-propagating pulsed Gaussian beams, which can be approximated as plane waves near the focus.
 This results in a pattern resembling a perfect etalon sample, with straight, parallel optical fringes spaced by half the wavelength of the light used to generate the standing wave.
 When the electrons propagate through the optical standing wave, the rays become focused in one direction in the local minima of the ponderomotive potential and defocused in its maxima.
 The optical standing wave thus acts as an equidistant series of cylindrical lenses for electrons.
 As a result, when the intensity of the standing wave is appropriately chosen to focus the electrons in the detector plane, fringes appear at the downstream detector.
+We note that the optical standing wave can be viewed as a one-dimensional lens array which, together with the 2D detector, offers an analogy to an electron-optical counterpart of the Shack–Hartmann wavefront sensor used in laser optics~\cite{platt2001history}.
 Spherical aberration with positive sign, which is present in all electromagnetic lenses with cylindrical symmetry~\cite{rose2009historical}, causes a shift of the focal point closer to the electron lens with increasing angle between the electron trajectory and the beam axis.
-This leads to angle-dependent magnification $M=D/d(\alpha)$, where $D$ is the distance between the optical standing wave and the detector and $d(\alpha)$ is the distance between focal point and the standing wave.
+This leads to angle-dependent magnification $M(\alpha)=D/d(\alpha)= D/(d_0 + C_\mathrm{s}\alpha^2)$, where $D$ is the distance between the optical standing wave and the detector, $d_0$ is the distance between the geometrical focal spot and the optical standing wave, and $d(\alpha)$ represents the angle-dependent path length between the focal spot and the standing wave, incorporating spherical aberration.
 The image acquired with the aberrated electron beam thus shows curved fringes with their curvature directly related to the value of the spherical aberration coefficient $C_\text{s}$.
 Once the aberration correction by OFEM is applied (see Figure~\ref{Figure1}B), all electron rays are focused to a single focal point leading to straight fringes at the detector.